From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks

-In addition to the three primary functional planes above, the computing plane serves as an auxiliary functional layer within LAWNs, which is dedicated to providing the computational resources required for real-time data processing, signal analysis, and decision-making.
-Its auxiliary role enhances the primary functions of connectivity, control, and sensing in LAWNs.
-The computing plane is composed of on-board processors, edge servers, and cloud-based infrastructure.
+In addition to the three primary functional planes above, the I\&C plane serves as a supporting functional layer within LAWNs, which is dedicated to providing the computational resources and distributed intelligence required for real-time data processing, signal analysis, and decision-making.
+Its role enhances the primary functions of connectivity, control, and sensing in LAWNs.
+The I\&C plane is composed of on-board processors, edge servers, and cloud-based infrastructure.
 Beyond providing computing resources, this plane also hosts distributed inference, prediction, and decision support that directly shapes scheduling and control.

-At the node level, on-board processors enable immediate execution of time-sensitive tasks such as obstacle detection, and self path planning.
-For more computationally intensive tasks, such as map reconstruction, the computing plane could leverage edge offloading, dynamically assigning workloads from resource-constrained drones to nearby edge nodes\cite{kaleem2019uav}.
-The edge servers, typically deployed at ground base stations, provide substantial computational resources for data processing.
-Through dynamic task offloading, the computing plane can reduce onboard computational load while meeting latency requirements.
-Moreover, cloud-based infrastructure provides high-capacity computing and long-term storage.
+At the node level, on-board processors enable immediate execution of time-sensitive tasks such as obstacle detection and path planning.
+For more computationally intensive tasks, such as map reconstruction, the I\&C plane could leverage edge offloading, dynamically assigning workloads from resource-constrained drones to nearby edge nodes\cite{kaleem2019uav}.
+The edge servers, typically deployed at ground base stations, provide substantial resources for data processing.
+Through dynamic task offloading, the I\&C plane can reduce onboard computational load while meeting latency requirements.
+Moreover, cloud-based infrastructure provides high-capacity computing, long-term storage, and model training.
 While cloud nodes are not suitable for latency-critical operations, they are essential for performing analysis and network optimization.
-By integrating onboard, edge, and cloud resources, the computing plane of LAWNs supports a distributed computing framework that enables flexible task allocation across the network, which enhances network scalability and resilience, particularly in large-scale deployments.
+By integrating onboard, edge, and cloud resources, the I\&C plane of LAWNs supports flexible placement of both computation and intelligence across the network, improving scalability and resilience in large-scale deployments.